pzerger/supplemental/PMP/visualizations.md

-# Visualizations
+# Visualizations (on the PMP and/or CAMP exams)

-The following is a list of visualizations to aid in project management and delivery that may appear on the PMI Project Management Professional exam.
+The following is a list of visualizations to aid in project management and delivery that may appear on the PMI Project Management Professional (PMP) and/or Certified Associate in Project Management (CAPM) exams.

 ## Table of Contents